YonCursedMC/Minecraft_Bullshit_Editon/README.md

 ### Server
 - Download Minecraft Server Beta 1.2_01 (02?):<br>
 https://files.betacraft.uk/server-archive/beta/b1.2_01.jar<br>
-- Download Minecraft_Bullshit_Editon_server.zip from https://github.com/YonCursedMC/Minecraft_Bullshit_Editon/releases.
+- Download Bullshit_server.zip from https://github.com/YonCursedMC/Minecraft_Bullshit_Editon/releases.
-- Extract the contents of 1.1 using 7-zip or similar, and overwrite the contents of Minecraft_Bullshit_Editon_server.zip with the contents of 1.1.
+- Extract the contents of 1.1 using 7-zip or similar, and overwrite the contents of Bullshit_server.zip with the contents of 1.1.
-- Then (revert to jar), launch the server, and if it's running Minecraft_Bullshit_Editon, it's complete.
+- Then (revert to jar), launch the server, and if it's running Bullshit 1.2_01, it's complete.
 *It works differently from the client, is not perfect, and has many bugs!
 Please be tolerant of bugs when playing! <br>

 ## Credits